zkamvar/academic-kickstart/content/post/2019-06-23-don-t-buy-me-a-coffee/index.md

   - poppr
   - funding
   - dontations
-  - open scource
+  - open source
-banner: img/banners/coffee.jpg
+image:
+  preview_only: true
+featured: true
 ---

 > **tl;dr** I don't get paid to maintain *poppr* anymore and do so on my own